-Energy consumption is expressed in kWh/m2, water consumption in m3/employee, and paper consumption in kg/employee.
+Energy consumption is expressed in kWh/m^2 , water consumption in m^3 /employee, and paper consumption in kg/employee.
 For some data, the ratio takes into account the service providers and other tenants located in the premises occupied by the staff managed by the Group.

-In addition, the Group consolidates these indicators and presents them expressed in tons of CO2 equivalent.
-This conversion of the different energy sources into greenhouse gas emissions is performed centrally on the basis of the conversion factors taken from the "Base Carbone®" produced by the French "Environment and Energy Management Agency" (Ademe), the Department for Environment, Food and Rural Affairs (DEFRA) database regarding air transportation emissions and extrapolated from the data effectively collected in each Hub.
-The emissions calculated by the Group cover the following scope of the "Green House Gas
+In addition, the Group consolidates these indicators and presents them expressed in tons of CO_2 equivalent.
+This conversion of the different energy sources into greenhouse gas emissions is performed centrally on the basis of the conversion factors taken from the "Base Carbone[®]" produced by the French "Environment and Energy Management Agency" (Ademe), the Department for Environment, Food and Rural Affairs (DEFRA) database regarding air transportation emissions and extrapolated from the data effectively collected in each Hub.
+The emissions calculated by the Group cover the following scope of the "Green House Gas Protocol":

 - "Scope 1": direct emissions from the combustion of fossil fuel.
 Depending on the site, these emissions are generated by the consumption of fuel (heating and backup generator) and the use of fleets of vehicles. - "Scope 2": indirect emissions induced by electricity consumption, steam and cooling systems.
 For most of the sites surveyed, most of these emissions are induced by electricity procurement and for some sites, such as Paris, from urban cooling systems.
 For the calculation of the greenhouse emissions SCOR does not use a discounted factor for renewable energy if a certificate with the discounted rate to be applied is not provided by the energy supplier.
 Indeed, as the sources of renewable energy purchased are not always known, SCOR adopts a precautionary approach, using the emission factor resulting from the energy mix of a given country.
 Hence this approach tends to slightly overestimate the measured carbon footprint of the Group. - "Scope 3": other indirect emissions.
-This Scope usually includes emissions from the use of offices (so-called depreciation), commuting, business air travel, waste and so on.
+This Scope usually includes emissions from the use of offices (so-called depreciation), tenants' employees hosted by these sites account for 11.3% of the employees of the legal entities fully consolidated in the financial statements.

+commuting, business air travel, waste and so on.
 In this Scope, SCOR focuses on air travel (the most important source of emissions) as well as rail travel and paper purchases.